Data-Corruption/Go-Release-Builder/README.md

 - **Transparent WSL Operation**: Seamlessly execute your Go applications within WSL from the Windows command line, no need to preface commands with wsl.
 For more information, see the FAQ section below.

 ## Target Audience
-- Developers releasing projects on Linux and WSL transparently (see FAQ).
+- Developers releasing projects on Linux and WSL transparently.
+See the FAQ section below.
 - End users familiar with basic CLI operations.
 - Projects seeking a lightweight distribution method.